 No matter the purpose of your website, slow web pages will turn visitors away, right away.

-Fortunately, there’s a solution that doesn’t require cutting content.
+Fortunately, there’s an easy way to cut page load time without cutting content.
 It’s called lazy loading.
 Lazy loading improves your site performance, limits bandwidth usage, and even gives your site’s SEO a boost.

 In this post, I’ll explain lazy loading and its counterpart, eager loading.
-We’ll also discuss why lazy loading might be a great feature on your website, and how to add it to your pages.
+I’ll also discuss why lazy loading might be a great feature on your website, and how you can add it to your pages.

 What is lazy loading?